OCIPOC/courses-and-books/system-design-interview/content/scale-from-zero-to-millions.md

 ## Load balancer
 A load balancer distributes incoming traffic among web servers defined in a load-balanced set.
 A load balancer is a crucial component to implement High Availability and Redundant systems.
-1. High Availablity: users will be unable to access the website if the server goes down.
+1. Example 1: users will be unable to access the website if the server goes down.
 In this case a Load Balancer can be used to build an active-passive setup.
 A Load Balancer will rout the traffic to the active server and in case of server's failure the traffic will go to the second server.
-2. Redundancy: The server will reach its capacity when the traffic spikes.
+2. Example 2: The server will reach its capacity when the traffic spikes.
 In this case a Load Balancer can be used to build an active-active setup.
 The traffic will be distributed between two servers.
 Optionally, we can setup an autoscale to add server as traffic growth.

 <table width="256px">
   <tr>